-The Boards each believe that the completion of the Merger represents an opportunity for both companies, in accordance with their respective strategic business plans, to expand their presence in the global executive search
+The HSI Board and the H&S Inc. Board each believe that the completion of the Merger represents an opportunity for both companies, in accordance with their respective strategic business plans, to expand their presence in the global executive search market.

 The HSI Board has determined that it is advisable and in the best interests of HSI that H&S Inc. be merged with and into HSI with HSI as the surviving corporation, in accordance with the Merger Agreement.
-The HSI Board recommends that the stockholders of HSI approve the Merger and adopt the Merger Agreement, including the amendment and restatement of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement and the amendment and restatement of HSI's By-Laws to read in their entirety as Annex II to the Merger Agreement.
+The HSI Board recommends that the stockholders of HSI approve the Merger and adopt the Merger Agreement, including the amendment of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement.

 The H&S Inc. Board has determined that it is advisable and in the best interests of H&S Inc. that H&S Inc. be merged with and into HSI with HSI as the surviving corporation, in accordance with the Merger Agreement.
-The H&S Inc. Board recommends that the stockholders of H&S Inc. approve the Merger and adopt the Merger Agreement, including the amendment and restatement of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement and the amendment and restatement of HSI's By-Laws to read in their entirety as Annex II to the Merger Agreement.
+The H&S Inc. Board recommends that the stockholders of H&S Inc. approve the Merger and adopt the Merger Agreement, including the amendment of HSI's Certificate of Incorporation to read in its entirety as Annex I to the Merger Agreement.